faridaiman-sgv/2603-ITT440/10% Individual Assignment/M3CS2554B/NURUL NABILAH BINTI HISHAM/README.md

 # STUDENT ID: 2024290614
 # TITLE: PARALLEL WORKFORCE PAYROLL ENGINE

-# 1. Introduction
+## 1. Introduction
-Processing massive datasets efficiently is a core requirement for network-centric applications.
-This project addresses the computational challenges in large-scale payroll management, where traditional one-by-one processing creates a significant bottleneck.
-By developing the Parallel Workforce Payroll Engine, I aim to explore how different execution models—Sequential, Concurrent, and Parallel—impact the speed of processing 5,000,000 employee records.
-The goal is to maximize CPU resource utilization as taught in the ITT440 syllabus.
+The Parallel Workforce Payroll Engine is a high-performance Python application designed to process large-scale payroll data.
+In a real-world scenario, processing millions of employee records sequentially can be extremely slow.
+This project demonstrates how we can use Parallel Programming to split 5 million records into 8 different departments and process them simultaneously to save time.

-# 2. Tools & Environment
+## 2. Tools & Environment
-To ensure the system is capable of high-speed execution, the following environment was utilized:
+**To run this project, we used the following environment:**

-Programming Language: Python 3.12 (Optimized for concurrent and parallel tasks).
+- Programming Language: Python 3.12

-Development Environment: Visual Studio Code (VS Code).
+- **Libraries:-** * Pandas (for data manipulation)

-Key Libraries:
+    - NumPy (for generating large datasets)

-multiprocessing: For true parallel execution across multiple CPU cores.
+    - Matplotlib (for performance visualization)

-threading: For managing concurrent task execution.
+- **IDE:** Visual Studio Code (VS Code)

-time: For precise performance benchmarking.
+- **Hardware:** 16-Core CPU (Optimized for 8-department parallel processing)

-# 3. System Implementation Logic
+## 3. System Implementation Logic
-The engine is architectured to compare three distinct processing strategies:
+**The system logic is divided into three main approaches:**

-Sequential Approach: Records are processed in a linear queue using a single execution thread.
+- **Sequential:** Processes all 5 million records one by one using a single CPU core.

-Concurrent (Threading) Approach: Utilizes ThreadPoolExecutor to manage 10 workers.
-In Python, this is often restricted by the Global Interpreter Lock (GIL).
+- **Concurrent (Threading):** Uses Python threads to manage tasks.
+However, due to the Global Interpreter Lock (GIL), the performance gain is limited for heavy calculations.

-Parallel (Multiprocessing) Approach: The engine dispatches tasks to all available physical CPU cores, bypassing the GIL to achieve true parallelism.
+- **Parallel (Multiprocessing):** The "brain" of the system.
+It divides the dataset into 8 chunks (8 departments) and assigns each chunk to a separate CPU process, allowing true simultaneous execution.

-# 4. Source Code Implementation
+## 4. Source Code Implementation
 ```python
 import multiprocessing
 import threading